Why Phishing is More Dangerous Than Ever, and How to Protect Yourself

 Yes, you can phish your employees (without actually stealing their information, of course) with the help of cybersecurity services like our Password Watchdog stolen password and training service.
 While it might seem mean, simulated phishing tests are a highly effective way to give your employees practical experience in identifying and responding to phishing scams.

-When implemented fairly and transparently, simulated phishing has proven to be a positive training experience for many businesses.
+When implemented fairly and transparently, simulated phishing has proven to be a positive training experience for many businesses and helps emphasize why phishing is dangerous.

 Given that the average data breach costs a small business $200,000 (or more, depending on which study you read), simulated phishing tests can be a valuable investment that saves your business money in the long run.
 In fact, the Ponemon Institute reported that security awareness training that includes simulated phishing provides up to a 37% return on investment for businesses.